kschweiger/TDDIntroduction/markdown/Getting_started.md

 # 1. Getting started

 ## Concept

-The main propose of following a test-driven devepment schema is to esure good code quality and to get code that is stable, predictable and well maintainable.
+The main propose of following a test-driven development schema is to ensure good code quality and to get code that is stable, predictable and well maintainable.
 This is accomplished by:

-1. Enusing all code works as intendet
+1. Ensuing all code works as intended
 2. Factorized code is a side product when following the test-driven approach

 The value of 1. is instantly clear.
-Since testing a function does exactly this, only that in a test-driven apprach this is done on a much more systematic level than just testing the code after writing it is.
-In additon this systematic approach leads to a situation, where changes in some part of the code that effect other functions are immediatly noticable.
+Since testing a function does exactly this, only that in a test-driven approach this is done on a much more systematic level than just testing the code after writing it is.
+In addition this systematic approach leads to a situation, where changes in some part of the code that effect other functions are immediately noticeable.
-The second item is less clear immediatly.
+The second item is less clear immediately.
 The argument here is that writing testing is much easier (or even possible) if the code factorizes functions in a meaning full way.

 An important additional concept is, to write the test before writing the function to be tested!

 ## Terminology
-Test-driven development comes with a lot of terminilogy that the reader should be familiar with.
+Test-driven development comes with a lot of terminology that the reader should be familiar with.
 Different kinds of tests like **unit-tests** and **integration-tests**.
-For modern programming languages, there are **testing frameworks** (or test runner), that help oganizing, automating and formalizing tests.
+For modern programming languages, there are **testing frameworks** (or test runner), that help organizing, automating and formalizing tests.
 For python, commonly used ones are `unittest` (included in the standard library) or `pytest`.

 ### Unit-test
 The most basic way of testing is the unit-test.
 It denotes a test that tests a single function.